ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 somewhat out-of-bounds.

-Fourth, it's common - maybe even the norm - for projects to be tackled with others not only outside of the team, but across different institutions entirely.
+Fourth, it's common - maybe even the norm - for projects to be tackled with others outside of not only the team, but in different institutions entirely.

-Finally, the independence of researchers, the dynamic nature of research, and the fact that so many coworkers are elsewhere mean many working relationships are comparatively transactional and short-lived.
+Finally, the independence of researchers, the dynamic nature of research, and the fact that so many coworkers are elsewhere mean many working relationships are comparatively shallow and short-lived.

 So imagine that you are a postdoc - the most senior trainee - in a